ZhaolinFang/Service_Oriented_Design_2021/README.md

 # SOD-2021
-This is one of my course assginment of Service Oriented Design.
+*This is the assignment of one of my Master program called Service Oriented Design.*